 A grieving father whose wife and three children were killed in a suspected arson attack on their home had planned to be with his family on the night of the blaze.

 Muhammad Taufiq Al Sattar, a neurosurgeon based in Ireland, said he believes that it was God's will that he was not killed along with his wife and teenage children.

-The consultant, who normally spent three weekends out of four with his family in Leicester in England, said that he last spoke to his wife of 20 years at 11.10pm the previous night.
+The consultant, who normally spent three weekends out of four with his family in Leicester, said that he last spoke to his wife of 20 years at 11.10pm the previous night.

-In a statement issued yesterday, Assistant Chief Constable Roger Bannister, of Leicestershire Police, said there was no suspicion of a racially motivated element to either the house fire or, separately, the fatal stabbing elsewhere in the city of 20-year-old Antoin Akpom.
+In a statement issued on Thursday, Assistant Chief Constable Roger Bannister, of Leicestershire Police, said there was no suspicion of a racially motivated element to either the house fire or, separately, the fatal stabbing elsewhere in the city of 20-year-old Antoin Akpom.

 The senior officer said: "I would like to thank the people of Leicester for their support during this complex investigation.
 Because legal procedures now apply to prevent any prejudice being caused to any defendant, no further comment will be made on the circumstances of the case."

 Porter, who appeared in the dock wearing a plain grey jumper and jogging bottoms, is formally accused of murdering the four family members on Friday September 13.
 No members of the Taufiq family were present during Porter's appearance.